The latest FFS Cup results + draws

-The next rounds of our FFS Open Cup and FFS Members Cup will take place in Gameweek 16.
+Gameweek 17 will see the next rounds of our FFS Open Cup and FFS Members Cup take place.

-A total of £600 worth of prizes are on offer across the two tournaments, with a full breakdown towards the bottom of this piece.
+Not only that, there are £600 worth of prizes on offer across the two tournaments, with a full breakdown towards the bottom of this piece.

 FFS OPEN CUP